Make a difference by joining TRC-DS

 People with Down syndrome can make a difference in Alzheimer’s research.

-Once evaluated and deemed eligible, volunteers enroll in TRC-DS where they continue in-person visits once every 16 months until deemed eligible for an enrolling Alzheimer’s disease clinical trial.
+Once evaluated and deemed eligible, participants enroll in TRC-DS where they continue in-person visits once every 16 months until deemed eligible for an enrolling Alzheimer’s disease clinical trial.

 The project is led by: